Yuri05/developer-docs/NET-specifics/unit-and-integration-testing.md

 Usually in this abstract class we would define the Context() override and also some protected members that would be common to all the test cases (even if their value would not stay constant for every test case).

-The Context() is the setup of the test, where the environment and necessary objects are created.
+The `Context()` is the setup of the test, where the environment and necessary objects are created.
 Functionalities that will be used overall in the test class should be defined and created here.
-As part of this Context() we could assign the `sut` (System Under Test) - alternatively this could be part of the Because() that we will see in the next segment, specifically in the case that our test case concerns the instantiation of the object.
+As part of this `Context()` we could assign the `sut` (System Under Test) - alternatively this could be part of the `Because()` that we will see in the next segment, specifically if our test case concerns the instantiation of the object.

-Apart from this Context() that would then be called ( and if necessary also overriden) for every test case which inherits from this abstract class, we can also create a GlobalContext() override, where we instantiate resource-heavy objects that are used overall in the test class, since objects in the GlobalContext() are only instantiated once per test class.
+Apart from this `Context()` that would then be called (and if necessary also overriden) for every test case which inherits from this abstract class, we can also create a GlobalContext() override, where we instantiate resource-heavy objects that are used overall in the test class, since objects in the GlobalContext() are only instantiated once per test class.

-# The individual test cases
+## The individual test cases

-Continuing with our example, we write an example individual unit test class:
+Continuing with our example, we write an individual unit test class for `NewClass`:

 ```
 public class When_changing_a_NewClass_property_value : concern_for_NewClass